h2oai/h2o-llmstudio/README.md

 - **Prompt Column:** The column in the dataset containing the user prompt.
 - **Answer Column:** The column in the dataset containing the expected output.
-- **Parent Column:** An optional column specifying the parent id to be used for chained conversations.
+- **Parent Id Column:** An optional column specifying the parent id to be used for chained conversations.
 The value of this column needs to match an additional column with the name `id`.
 If provided, the prompt will be concatenated after preceeding parent rows.

 ### Example data:
 We provide an example dataset (converted dataset from [OpenAssistant/oasst1](https://huggingface.co/datasets/OpenAssistant/oasst1))